EvinB/projectdirectory-selt_2024_team_008/README.md

 - Buy cosmetics and equipment through a virtual store.
 - Open Mystery Boxes with randomized rewards.
 - Inventory and item ownership is tracked per user, and items can be equipped for aesthetics.

+**Character Customization & Avatars**
+- Users can generate custom avatars using the OpenAI DALL·E API, adding personalization to their in-game presence.
+- Equipped items (earned or purchased) are visually reflected on the character.
+- Avatars are displayed on grid tiles and in task interactions, enhancing immersion.

 **Multiplayer & Sessions**
 - Each game session creates an isolated "server" and "chatroom" via a Server model.